oligorges/AWAS/Readme.md

 Our Project is a Bulletin Board where Users can upload files with a comment to share it with other users.
 The files will be saved in a folder and can be accessed with the file name.
-There Is also a Admin who has the rights to list and delete files
+There is also a Admin who has the rights to list and delete files and users

 ## Issues
 - Only one Database table for any kind of informations